 I came from a more conservative, Midwestern upbringing where sex just wasn't talked about much.
 As a fundamental human need though, encountering questions on my own sexuality was pretty inevitable.

-In my mid-20s, I got the opportunity to sell intimacy products direct in at-home parties to women all around the country.
+In my mid-20s, I got the opportunity to sell intimacy products direct in at-home parties around the country.
 I realized that I was far from the only one who felt uncertain and had questions about sex—and we needed far better resources than what was out there to answer them.